Why Reverse Osmosis Water

 Understanding Reverse Osmosis

-RO water gets rid of 99.99% of over 1,000 contaminants, including lead, chlorine, fluoride, mercury, chloramine, chromium, arsenic, radium, hormones, asbestos, viruses, bacteria and much more.
+Reverse Osmosis water gets rid of 99.99% of over 1,000 contaminants, including lead, chlorine, fluoride, mercury, chloramine, chromium, arsenic, radium, hormones, asbestos, viruses, bacteria and much more.
 The purity of RO water is equal to or even surpasses that of bottled water.
-However, drinking RO water is much cheaper than buying bottled water from supermarket shelves.
-Enjoy purer and cleaner water at lower costs
+Also, drinking RO water is much cheaper than buying bottled water from the supermarket shelves.
+Enjoy purer and cleaner water at lower costs.

 The purity of RO water is equal to or even surpasses that of bottled water, but at cheaper price

-Trust your RO water and Say goodbye to bottled water
+Hence, trust your RO water and say goodbye to bottled water!

 Reference: